I direct the Artificial Intelligence and Systems Laboratory (AISys). AISys is located at 2212 and 1211 in Storey Innovation Center.

 Mehdi Yaghouti postdoc 2022 - present

-Mehdi Yaghouti is a postdoc interested in theoretical foundations of machine learning.
+Mehdi is a postdoc interested in theoretical foundations of machine learning.

 Fatemeh Ghofrani phd 2021 - present

 Fatemeh is a PhD student in computer science.
-She is interested in causal representation learning and explainability.
+She is interested in self-supervised learning, contrastive learning, and model robustness against adversarial attacks.

-Nasrin is doing her second PhD in computer science.
-She is interested in ML for systems.
+Rasool is a PhD student in computer science.
+He is interested in ML for Systems, Domain-Specific AI Accelerators, and Compilers.

 Md Abir Hossen phd 2021 - present